 Do not use the semantic page if:

-- You are planning to use SAP Fiori elements, such as the list report, analytical list page, overview page, object page.
+- You are planning to use SAP Fiori elements, such as the list report, analytical list page, overview page, or object page.

 - You only need to display a small amount of information.
-In this case, use a dialog If you must use the dynamic page layout, use letterboxing to mitigate the issue.
+In this case, use a dialog.
+If you must use the dynamic page layout, use letterboxing to mitigate the issue.

 Semantic page structure